diskoverdata/diskover-docs/source_files/search_syntax.md

 Ways to either pinpoint or expand your results will be explained in this chapter in order to go around the naming convention issues, and make sure you are not missing files in your results.

+<p id="search_single_word"></p>

 ___
-### Understanding the Basics of Manual Queries | Isolated Characters
+### Understanding the Basics of Manual Queries

-- When typing a manual query, the criteria need to be typed in the [search bar](#search_bar).

->🔆 &nbsp;Pay attention to all the messages in the green and blue information bars in the user interface, they are very helpful!

-#### Range of Search

-- Unless you select a specific [storage volume and/or directory](#limiting_searches), Diskover will search all the storage volumes and their parent paths during a manual search.

 #### Case Sensitivity

 Search queries are case insensitive, even if upper or lowercases are used in the file name or path.
-Nonetheless, there are the few exceptions where queries are case sensitive:
+Nonetheless, there are few exceptions where queries are case sensitive:
 - When [searching on time](#search_time).
 - When searching on [field names](#search_field_names).

-<p id="search_single_word"></p>

-#### Understanding the Basics of Manual Queries | Isolated Characters
+#### Isolated Characters

 When typing a word, a number, or a combination of both in the search bar, Diskover will look for those **isolated characters**.
 In order to "split" and find isolated characters, Diskover/Elasticsearch uses **isolators** like **spaces, underscores, hyphens, forward slashes, period, other punctuation, as well as upper cases** (aka CamelCase) to make sense of how a file name is construed.